 4. Learn the secret of wine: Open door day of the cellars at St Urban’s

-If you love wine, come taste samples from the Small Carpathian region directly at the wine making site, discuss wine with the winemakers and get to know its secrets.
+Come taste samples from the Small Carpathian region directly at the wine making site, discuss wine with the professionals and get to know its secrets.
 Taste the best in more than 60 cellars.

 2. Taste a traditional autumn delicacy